beotavalo/3d-webmapping-cesium/README.md

-# demo_webgis
+# 3D Web Map with Geospatial Data
-A demo to integrate openlayers, cesium and geopandas for webgis.
+A portfolio porject to demonstrate skills with [CesiumJS](https://cesium.com/platform/cesiumjs/)